kosmossen/godot_audio_library_manager/docs/getting_started.md

 ### Playing sounds in a running project

 After setting up your libraries, you will likely want to utilize the sounds in your game.
 To achieve this, the plugin contains an `AudioLibrary` class, which is used to play back sounds using data saved in the plugin.
 To get started, use the static `initialize()` function found in `AudioLibrary` class to instantiate a new instance of the class.
-You can technically locate this node anywhere, but I recommend putting it either in an autoload or directly into the root of the project.
+You can technically put this node anywhere, but I recommend putting it either in an autoload or directly into the root of the SceneTree.
 To achieve this, you could run something like this in an autoload script:

 `@onready var audiolibrary = AudioLibrary.initialize(get_node("/root/"))`